avelino/oss-news/issues/11-draft.md

 # 🌐 🗣️ Open Source Weekly - Issue #11

-## Discovering value among Github stars
+## Discovering value among Github Stars

-> Some days ago there was a trigger in the form of a Tweet, with an implicit question of how to find projects showing super-linear growth trends.
+Some days ago there was a trigger in the form of a Tweet, with an implicit question of how to find projects showing super-linear growth trends.
 The Github Archive project provides access to the data set covering online activity, and Google's BigQuery enables developers to run SQL queries against it.

 by [Jeroen van Bemmel](https://www.linkedin.com/in/jeroenvbemmel/)